 Have you ever eaten something and your mouth felt numb or swollen?
 You're not crazy!
-You may suffer from Pollen Food Allergy Syndrome (PFAS), a reaction caused by cross reaction of allergens in the pollens of certain fruits, vegetables, and nuts.
+You may suffer from Pollen Food Allergy Syndrome (PFAS), a reaction caused by a cross reaction of allergens in the pollens of certain fruits, vegetables, and nuts.
 Read on to learn more about PFAS and how you can manage it.
 Contact me to learn if this could be affecting your health.

 What is PFAS?